-Under the new code, telco providers must be clear about what they are offering in their phone plans and stop using confusing terms like ‘cap’ (unless the offer refers to a ‘hard cap’—an amount that cannot be exceeded).
+be clear about what they are offering in their phone and internet plans e.g. not use confusing terms like ‘cap’ unless the offer refers to a ‘hard cap’—an amount that cannot be exceeded

-advise customers having difficulty paying their bills or meeting unexpectedly high bills about spend management tools, hardship advice and options to restrict services.
+advise customers having difficulty paying their bills or meeting unexpectedly high bills about spend management tools, financial hardship advice and options to restrict services.